SidSrinivasan05/yt-shorts-horror-stories/README.md

   There was also an effort to auto upload these videos.
 Initially Selenium seemed like the route for this, but Youtube's and Tiktok's made this difficult to work with.
-  Youtube and Tiktok's API also were too difficult to work with.
+  Youtube and Tiktok's API also were too difficult to work with and required an existing business or a reputable youtube channel.

 # Modules Used
     .
 Selenium